 Sleep, plasticity, psychiatric disorders

-Our lab is part of the Chronobiology Program at Penn.
-With its strong focus on sleep research arising from Center for Sleep and Circadian Neurobiology and the Chronobiology Program, Penn offers an excellent environment for the inter-disciplinary study of sleep across multiple model organisms in health and disease.
+Our lab is part of the newly founded Chronobiology and Sleep Institute.
+U Penn offers a unique environment for the inter-disciplinary study of sleep across multiple model organisms in health and disease.